Rapptz/discord.py/docs/ext/commands/commands.rst

 The ``buy_sell`` parameter must be either the literal string ``"buy"`` or ``"sell"`` and ``amount`` must convert to the ``int`` ``1`` or ``2``.
 If ``buy_sell`` or ``amount`` don't match any value, then a special error is raised, :exc:`~.ext.commands.BadLiteralArgument`.
-Any literal values can be mixed and matched within the same :data:`typing.Literal` converter.
+Any literal values can be mixed and matched within the same :obj:`typing.Literal` converter.

 Note that ``typing.Literal[True]`` and ``typing.Literal[False]`` still follow the :class:`bool` converter rules.